 Crispy Fish Tacos: Batter vs. Breading

 There is a difference between battered fish tacos and breaded fish tacos.

-- Batter is liquid based—often beer.
+- Batter is liquid based, often with added beer.
 You quickly dip fish in a beer flour bath, then fry it.

 Baja-style fish tacos are usually made with a batter.
 I tried that with this recipe, and I just preferred the texture and crunch of the breaded fish better.
 I also found the breading stayed on the fish better than the batter did.

-For this recipe, I coat the fish in milk, bread it, then fry it.
+For this recipe, I coated the fish in milk, breaded it, then fried it.
 I like to bread all of the fish before I start to fry it.
 I do this for two reasons:

-- Letting the breading sit on the fish for a few minutes before frying it helps the breading adhere better to the fish.
+- Letting the breading sit on the fish for a few minutes helps the breading adhere better to the fish.

 - Breading gets your fingers messy.
-It’s easier to bread all the fish, clean up my mess, then fry it.
+It’s easier to bread all the fish, clean up the mess, then fry it.

 When testing this recipe, I used two different brands of frozen fish that I thawed at home.
 I noticed a pretty significant difference in the quality of the fish between the brands.
-I used the store brand from both my regional grocery and a Whole Foods in the area.
+I used the store brand from both my regional grocery store and a Whole Foods.

-If you’ve made battered or breaded fish in the past, and it didn’t turn out the way you thought it should, it might have been the brand.
+If you’ve made battered or breaded fish before, and it didn’t turn out the way you thought it should, it might have been the brand.
 Try sourcing from a different company next time, and you might be pleasantly surprised.